ADU Builder San Diego

 Additional Programs

 Besides the CalHFA ADU Grant Program, there are other initiatives such as the CalHome Program, San Diego Housing Commission ADU Finance Program, Local Early Action Planning (LEAP) Grants, Local Housing Trust Fund (LHTF) Program, Regional Early Action Planning (REAP) Grants, SB 2 Planning Grants, and Community Development Block Grant Program (CDBG).
-Homeowners should research these programs’ requirements as well to determine their eligibility.

 In conclusion, obtaining an ADU grant in California involves meeting specific homeowner and property criteria, strongly focusing on supporting low-income families, particularly under the newly launched Phase 2.
 Homeowners are encouraged to explore the various available programs to find the best fit for their needs and contribute to creating additional housing units on their property.